satellite-image-deep-learning/techniques/README.md

 * [ImageDatasetViz](https://github.com/vfdev-5/ImageDatasetViz) -> create a mosaic of images in a dataset for previewing purposes
 * [landsatlinks](https://github.com/ernstste/landsatlinks) -> A simple CLI interface to generate download urls for Landsat Collection 2 Level 1 product bundles
 * [pyeo](https://github.com/clcr/pyeo) -> a set of portable, extensible and modular Python scripts for machine learning in earth observation and GIS, including downloading, preprocessing, creation of base layers, classification and validation.
+* [metaearth](https://github.com/bair-climate-initiative/metaearth) -> Download and access remote sensing data from any platform

 ## Image augmentation packages
 Image augmentation is a technique used to expand a training dataset in order to improve ability of the model to generalise